joinpursuit/ac-curriculum-web/unit1-intro-to-programming-in-javascript/chrome-dev-tools/ex1.md

 - format:

 ### Question
 For this exercise, you will need to run the relevant html page on a Chrome browser.
-After entering an input, open `Chrome Developer Tools` on the tab `soures` and put a break point inside the function **func2**.
-Then click on the button and follow the variable **followMe**.
-Note the last value of this variable before the function returns.
+First, Open `Chrome Developer Tools` on the tab `sources` and put a break point inside the function **func2**.
+Next, enter an input and click on the **click here**  button.
+Then follow the variable **followMe**.
+Note the value of this variable before the function returns.

 Note the value of **followMe** for inputs 2, 3, 4.